vincejstraub/tools-template-repo/README.md

 ## License

-This project is yet to be made publicly available hence no license is included.
+If using a shared private repository, explain that project is yet to be made publicly available hence no license is included otherwise include the license in a `.md` file.